YET-Another-Github-Account/Blockchain-Analytics/README.md

 ### GraphQL as query language for analytical dashboards
-Interface for querying the SubGraphs is the API query language GraphQL which not [positioned](https://graphql.org/faq/#is-graphql-a-database-language-like-sql) as an advanced analytics data query language like SQL.
+Interface for querying the SubGraphs is the API query language GraphQL, which not [positioned](https://graphql.org/faq/#is-graphql-a-database-language-like-sql) as an advanced analytics data query language like SQL.
 That’s why using a SubGraph and the GraphQL query language would not have been a suitable solution for creating a Dashboard that requires advanced analytical functions comparable to what modern SQL databases provide.
 The required advanced analytical functions are for example window- or median-functions.

 ### Documentation and community support
 The project documentation and available community content are enterprise software grade.